 Sublimation in Forensic Sciences

 The next one in my list of top 6 applications of Sublimation in daily life is in the field of Forensic sciences.
-Forensic science is an application of the scientific methodology to investigate criminal and legal problems.
+Forensic science is an application of scientific methodology to investigate criminal and legal problems.
 And, in that investigation, the process of sublimation plays a vital role.

 Forensic scientists use fingerprints as one of the basic tools to gather evidence at the scene of a crime.
 And for taking fingerprints, mostly they use iodine crystal as a catalyst.